uniwebcms/dev-tools/src/templates/project/README.md

 - **Modern JavaScript ecosystem**: Webpack, Babel, and ESM module support with zero configuration
 - **TypeScript integration**: Complete TypeScript support with optimized tsconfig defaults
 - **React development**: Built-in React, JSX processing, and router with automatic React imports
-- **Advanced CSS tools**: PostCSS pipeline with Tailwind CSS and essential plugins:
+- **Advanced CSS tools**: PostCSS pipeline with Tailwind CSS and essential plugins
-  - autoprefixer
-  - @tailwindcss/typography
 - **Core components**: The `@uniwebcms/basic` package provides essential components like Link, Image, Icon, Form, RichText, and more
 - **Production optimization**: Automatic minification, tree-shaking, code splitting, and asset optimization
 - **Developer experience**: Hot module replacement, detailed error overlays, and source maps

-This comprehensive setup eliminates hours of configuration work and maintenance, allowing you to focus immediately on building components and content rather than wrestling with build tools.
-While the default configuration covers most common needs, all aspects can be customized and extended as your project requirements evolve.
+This comprehensive setup eliminates hours of configuration work, allowing you to focus immediately on building components rather than wrestling with build tools.
+While the default configuration covers most common needs, all aspects can be customized as your project requirements evolve.

+### Module Federation

+Webpack technology enabling Foundations to load dynamically at runtime and share dependencies with host sites.
+Allows Foundation updates to propagate instantly – improve your Foundation, and sites get the update on their next page load based on their version strategy.

+### Version Strategy

+Sites control how Foundation updates are applied: automatic (all updates), minor-only (minor + patch), patch-only (patch only), or pinned (no updates).
+This configuration is evaluated at runtime, giving sites control over their update stability.

 ### The Broader Ecosystem